BrianHurler/LA28-predictions/README.md

 | E | 5, 8, 17, 20 |
 | F | 6, 7, 18, 19 |

-> Note: the original planning note listed Pool A as `1, 12, 13, 14`.
-Because seed 14 already belongs to Pool B and that would omit seed 24 entirely, V0 interprets the final Pool A seed as **24**.
-This also matches the Paris 2024 serpentine pool structure.

 Each pool is a four-team single round robin, so every team plays three pool matches.

 ## Advancement from pool play